overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 ## Overview

 **This guide is for** those in phase one of Prelude's deployment process.
-The primary goal is to set up and configure Stage, Arranger, and Elasticsearch such that you will be able to access and exploring your tabular data through data exploration pages.
+The primary goal is to get your data into the portal UI for search and exploration.

 **By the end of this guide you will be able to:**